parthdesai0101/PointCloudClassification/README.md

 # PointCloudClassification
-PointCloud and ResNet for Shape Recognition
+PointCloud and ResNet implementation for Shape Recognition